Winterset Municipal Airport

 Winterset Municipal Airport (FAA LID: 3Y3) is a public use airport located two nautical miles (4 km) north of the central business district of Winterset, a city in Madison County, Iowa, United States.
 Formerly known as Winterset-Madison County Airport, it is owned by the Winterset Airport Authority.
 This airport is included in the National Plan of Integrated Airport Systems for 2011–2015, which categorized it as a general aviation facility.

 Facilities and aircraft

-Winterset Municipal Airport covers an area of 33 acres (13 ha) at an elevation of 1,110 feet (338 m) above mean sea level.
-It has one runway designated 14/32 with an asphalt surface measuring 3,000 by 50 feet (914 x 15 m).
+Winterset Municipal Airport covers an area of 33 acres (13 ha) at an elevation of 1,116 feet (340 m) above mean sea level.
+It has one runway designated 14/32 with an asphalt surface measuring 3,002 by 50 feet (915 x 15 m).

-For the 12-month period ending September 8, 2011, the airport had 4,750 general aviation aircraft operations, an average of 13 per day.
-At that time there were 18 aircraft based at this airport: 89% single-engine and 11% multi-engine.
+For the 12-month period ending September 25, 2020, the airport had 6,750 general aviation aircraft operations, an average of 129 per week.
+At that time there were 23 aircraft based at this airport: 21 single-engine and 2 multi-engine.